NymishaMVN/NymishaMVN/README.md

 ### 🏦 Data Analyst — **IBM**
 *Jan 2022 – Jul 2024 | India*

-- Analyzed **large-scale banking operations and customer behavior data** to identify risk, fraud, and process gaps
+- Collected, analyzed, and interpreted large-scale banking operations and customer behavior datasets to uncover risk indicators, behavioral patterns, growth opportunities, and potential fraudulent activity.
-- Supported **risk mitigation and operational efficiency** initiatives through data-driven insights
+- Applied statistical analysis and data validation techniques to support regulatory compliance, fraud prevention, and risk management initiatives.
+- Collaborated closely with cross-functional teams including Compliance, Operations, and Technology to design and implement data-driven strategies that improved risk mitigation and operational efficiency.
-- Led migration of **Currency Transaction Reporting** from BAM to Mantas, supporting 100+ users
+- Led the end-to-end transition of Currency Transaction Reporting (CTR) from BAM to Mantas, managing batch processing, system integration, and parallel run validation.
+- Ensured a smooth system adoption for 100+ end users by coordinating testing, issue resolution, documentation, and stakeholder training.
-- Optimized SQL queries, stored procedures, and triggers — improving data retrieval performance by **50%**
+- Designed and optimized complex SQL queries, stored procedures, and triggers, improving data retrieval performance by approximately
-- Developed **advanced Tableau dashboards** with drill-downs and parameterized views for leadership reporting
+50%.
+- Implemented post-ETL data quality checks and governance controls to ensure accuracy, consistency, and regulatory readiness across reporting systems.
+- Delivered advanced Tableau dashboards and interactive visualizations with drill-down capabilities and parameterized reports to support executive decision-making and business initiatives.

 ---